Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_15_strings/mat_15.md

 3. Remember to `cin.ignore()` to clear buffer
 4. Strings have many built-in functions (.length(), .find(), .substr(), etc.)
 5. String comparison uses `==` (C++) or `strcmp()` (C-style)

+---

+## Closing Story

+Tian's name formatter worked perfectly, converting "jUaN dElA cRuZ" into "Juan Dela Cruz".
+He experimented with substring extraction, searching, replacing characters.
+"Strings are amazing, Kuya!
+So much easier than managing character arrays manually."

+"That's why modern C++ developers always use the string class," Kuya Miguel agreed.
+"C-strings with their null terminators and manual memory management?
+That's old-school and error-prone.
+Buffer overflows, forgotten null terminators, comparison nightmares.
+The string class handles all that for you."

+Tian practiced getline for full names with spaces, remembering to cin.ignore to clear the buffer.
+"And strings grow automatically.
+No worrying about fixed sizes."

+"Exactly!
+They're dynamic, safe, and packed with useful functions.
+Find, substr, replace, insert, erase.
+Everything you need for text processing.
+But remember: strings are still collections of characters.
+You can access individual characters just like arrays."

+Tian nodded, feeling confident.
+"Arrays for numbers, strings for text.
+Two weapons mastered.
+What's next?"

+Kuya Miguel's expression turned serious.
+"Pointers.
+The most powerful and dangerous weapon.
+With great power comes great responsibility."

 **Next Lesson:** Pointers - Introduction to Memory Addresses